0n0w1c/electric-grid/readme.md

 If quick on/off via the circuit or logistic networks is not a priority, set "On tick interval" setting to 0 for near zero UPS impact.
 Comments and suggestions are welcome.

-May not be useful or functional on Fulgora (to be determined, possible future development).
-The wiring rules should still be valid.
-However, the use of transformators, maybe not so much.

 *Adds:*
 Transformator
 Huge electric pole